eclipse-edc/Connector/docs/developer/architecture/coding-principles.md

 ## III.
 Simplicity

 1. Avoid layers of indirection when they are not needed (e.g. "pass-through methods").
+2. Avoid needlessly wrapping objects, especially primitive datatypes.

 ### IV.
 General Coding Style

-1. use `var` instead of explicit types (helps with clarity)
+1. Use `var` instead of explicit types (helps with clarity)
-2. avoid `final` in method args and local variables
+2. Avoid `final` in method args and local variables
-3. use `final` in field declarations
+3. Use `final` in field declarations
-4. avoid `static` fields except in constants or when absolutely necessary. (you should be able to provide a reason).
+4. Avoid `static` fields except in constants or when absolutely necessary. (you should be able to provide a reason).
-5. use `interfaces` as containers for constants
+5. Use interfaces to define shared constants
-6. use "minimally required types" (or "smallest possible API"), e.g. use `ObjectMapper` instead of `TypeManager` , or use a `String` instead of a more complex object containing the String, etc.
+6. Use "minimally required types" (or "smallest possible API"), e.g. use `ObjectMapper` instead of `TypeManager` , or use a `String` instead of a more complex object containing the String, etc.
-7. use either `public` members, which are documented and tested, or `private` members.
+7. Use either `public` members, which are documented and tested, or `private` members.
-8. avoid package-private members, especially if only needed for testing
+8. Avoid package-private members, especially if only needed for testing
-9. avoid `protected` members unless they're intended to be overridden.
+9. Avoid `protected` members unless they're intended to be overridden.
-10. use package-private classes if they're not needed outside the package, e.g. implementation classes
+10. Use package-private classes if they're not needed outside the package, e.g. implementation classes
-11. avoid using `enum`s for anything other than named integer enumerations.
+11. Avoid using `enum`s for anything other than named integer enumerations.
-12. avoid using static classes as much as possible.
-Exceptions to this are helper functions and test utils, etc.
+12. Avoid using static classes as much as possible.
+Exceptions to this are helper functions and test utils, etc. as well as static inner classes.
-13. avoid any kind of variable prefixes, no underscores, no `m_` for members, etc.
+13. Use only camel case and no prefixes for naming.
-14. avoid unnecessary `this.` (exception: in builders)
+14. Avoid unnecessary `this.` (exception: in builders)
-15. use static imports, as long as it is still clear what's being done.
+15. Use static imports, as long as it is still clear what's being done.
 For example, use `of(item1, item2).map(it -> it.someOperation)...` instead of `Stream.of(item1, item2)`, or `format("...",arg1)` instead of `String.format("...", arg1)`.
 Helps with clarity and readability.
-16. avoid `Optional` as method return type or method argument.
+16. Avoid `Optional` as method return type or method argument, except when designing a fluent API.
 Use `null` in signatures.
-17. avoid cryptic variable names, especially in long methods.
+17. Avoid cryptic variable names, especially in long methods.
 Instead, try to write them out, at least to a reasonable extent.

 ### V. Testing